 As the efforts and progress made across Los Angeles County to end and prevent homelessness are assessed, it is important to recognize the macro issues that affect how effective the homeless service system can be at ending and preventing homelessness.
 While housing and healthcare costs continue to soar in Los Angeles and across the nation, affordable housing production and wages continue to stagnate.
 Additionally, many people face racial and income discrimination in the housing market, and landlords often discriminate against those who would be paying rent with housing subsidies such as federal housing vouchers.
 These factors work against the homeless service system, as providers try to find available rental units and place the community’s most vulnerable individuals into stable, permanent housing.
 Preventing homelessness also becomes increasingly difficult when rental costs continue to increase across Los Angeles County.

 These larger trends paint a somber picture, but government agencies, homeless service providers, community organizations, philanthropic partners, and other stakeholders across Los Angeles continue to come together, strategize on solutions, and scale programs and services for people experiencing homelessness and who are at risk of homelessness.
 In 2018, stakeholders felt optimism based on the large-scale increases in system resources and the tremendous amount of effort by service providers, while at the same time they understand the crushing reality of the growth in the unsheltered population across Los Angeles County.

-Since 2010, the Conrad N. Hilton Foundation has been working to address homelessness in Los Angeles through its Chronic Homelessness Initiative.
-Through this Initiative, the Foundation has made private investments in facilitating system change, strengthening targeted programs, and disseminating knowledge and has worked to garner public support and large-scale investments in solutions to chronic homelessness.
+Since 2010, the Conrad N. Hilton Foundation has been working to end chronic homelessness in Los Angeles through its Chronic Homelessness Initiative.
+Through this Initiative, the Foundation has made private investments in facilitating system change, strengthening targeted programs, and disseminating knowledge and has worked to garner public support and large-scale public investments in solutions to chronic homelessness.

 Click Here to View